mia-is-here/mia-is-here/README.md

 You can click the Preview link to take a look at your changes.
 --->
 - 👋 Hi, I’m Mia
-- 👀 I’m interested in programming fundamentals, web development and machine learning
+- 👀 I’m interested in web development, automation and ui/ux design
 - 🌱 I’m currently learning to code, build my own websites and math!
 - 💞️ I’m looking to collaborate on interesting projects and hackathons
 - 😄 Pronouns: they/them